xianggebenben/GraphSL/README.md

 Version 0.13 adds the visualization of source predictions.

-Version 0.14 uses the num_thres (i.e. number of thresholds to try) instead of specificing thres_list (i.e. threshold list) for LPSI, GCNSI, IVGD and SLVAE.
+Version 0.14 uses the num_thres (i.e. number of thresholds to try) instead of specifying the thres_list (i.e. threshold list) for LPSI, GCNSI, IVGD and SLVAE.
 Moreover, GCNSI, IVGD and SLVAE are improved to run on CUDA if applicable.